-When a potential conflict involves work performed for a research project, the Administrative Director must inform the head of the research project.
-If the Administrative Director determines that a conflict exists that must be managed or eliminated, it is his or her responsibility to ensure, in consultation with the head of the research project, that the conflict management plan does not conflict with requirements related to the research or to research funding.
+When a potential conflict involves work performed for a research project, the associate dean serving as the COI/COC manager must inform the head of the research project and the associate dean for research and graduate education.
+If the associate dean serving as the COI/COC manager determines that a conflict exists that must be managed or eliminated, it is his or her responsibility to ensure, in consultation with the head of the research project, that the conflict management plan does not conflict with requirements related to the research or to research funding.